Current Projects

 The aim of the research project is to develop methods, precautionary concepts and transferable practical tools for extreme events for water supply companies and the water management administration.
 In this context, relevant sub-areas of water supply from water extraction and treatment to operation and water use are addressed, as are the different types of raw water: groundwater, spring water and surface water.
 In representative model regions of the German long-distance and surface water supply, an exemplary implementation takes place.
 This allows further long-distance and surface water suppliers or local water suppliers to adapt their respective different local requirements in a practical way.
 Ultimately, the project should also provide impulses for rule-making, e.g. in risk management and for cooperation with state authorities in extreme situations.
 The project should also raise awareness for the challenges of water supply during extreme events.
 A modern public relations work shall sensitize water supply companies with comparable challenges as well as interested end customers for the topic of extreme events and show the possible solutions developed in the project.

-Contact person: Stefan Wittek
+Contact person: Sakshi Singh

 CircularLIB